A Pretrained Language Model for Classification of Cochrane Plain Languages Summaries on Conclusiveness of Recommendations

 2Department of Psychology, Faculty of Humanities and Social Sciences, University of Split, Croatia

-Objectives: To finetune and train SCIBERT, a pretrained deep learning language model, for PLSs classification according to three level of conclusiveness: conclusive, inconclusive, unclear.
+Objectives: To finetune and train SciBERT, a pretrained deep learning language model, for PLS classification according to three level of conclusiveness: conclusive, inconclusive, and unclear.

-Conclusions: Despite having a relatively small and unbalanced dataset, our model achieved a very good performance and will continue to improve as we classify new PLSs published from 2020 to 2022 and add them to the training, testing and validation dataset.
+Conclusions: Despite having a relatively small and unbalanced dataset, our model achieved a very good performance and will continue to improve as we classify new PLSs published from 2020 to 2022 and add them to the training, testing, and validation dataset.
 Patient, public, and/or healthcare consumer involvement: PLSs containing conclusive recommendations on intervention’s safety and efficacy (whether positive or negative) will help patients obtain relevant information.